TG-TG-TG-TG-TG-TG/Aurora-for-ChatGPT/README.md

 Clone the repo **OR** Download/Extract the zip $\rightarrow$ Navigate to `chrome://extensions` $\rightarrow$ Enable **Developer mode** $\rightarrow$ Click **Load unpacked** and select the *unpacked* project folder $\rightarrow$ Pin the extension from the puzzle icon.

+## ⚡ Heads Up!

+> The ChatGPT website has gone through a lot of updates recently.
+> we are working on fixing most bugs and change related issue.
+>
+> In the meantime, you can check out the **dev branch** to get early access to the latest fixes and patches.

 ---

 <table align="center">